TrusteyShamba/DjangoCoffeeProjectTrustey/README.md

-This is the Trustey Coffee Shop
+This is the Trustey Coffee Shop, where you can order the coffee of your choice online in the comfort of your home.